judus/rocket-engine/readme.md

 You can destroy asteroids and space stations, but beyond that, there’s not much to do yet.

 Check out the demo [here](https://canvas-playground.crashleague.net/rocket/demo.html).

+## Important Note

+This is a fun project that I work on when I have time and the weather is bad.
+I’m learning about game development and programming in plain JavaScript, with the main focus on structuring code for larger projects and discovering various techniques and patterns used in game development.

 ---